michirakara/mchain/README.md

 # mchain
-mchain is a functional language that only uses method chaining and assign
+mchain is a functional language that only uses method chaining and assigning.
 # Docs
 [Documentation](docs.md)
 # Usage